stardog-union/launchpad-docs/README.md

 # Stardog Launchpad Documentation

 > [!IMPORTANT]
+> **This documentation has moved.** The current version is published at
+> [docs.stardog.com/launchpad/](https://docs.stardog.com/launchpad/) and is no longer
+> updated here.
+This page is kept so existing links keep working.

+> [!IMPORTANT]
 > The current version of Launchpad is v4.
 See [here](./v2-deprecated/) for the deprecated v2 documentation.

 > [!NOTE]